adrianzwz/TASA-Typeface-Collection/README.md

 Thanks to TienMin and Troy for providing guidance and suggestions on the original design.

-Thanks to the team at Local Remote and everyone involved in the original TASA rebrand project, allowing this project to happen.
+Thanks to the team at Local Remote and everyone involved in the original TASA rebrand project.

 Thanks to the scientists and staff at TASA.
 Though you may not be familiar with typography, but your respect of different expertise and open-minded approach has been a large supporting force in the process.
 Seeing the fonts being implemented not only on the website, but also in Instagram posts and other applications is a surreal feeling.